-With endowed support from an anonymous benefactor, the CTL will launch a new Faculty Teaching Academy program.
-This initiative focuses on development of high-impact teaching for faculty in their first three years of teaching at Yale, inclusive of newly hired full-time ladder faculty, as well as lecturers and lectors who hold multi-year appointments or one-year renewable appointments.
+With endowed support from an anonymous benefactor, the Poorvu Center launched the Faculty Teaching Academy program.
+The goal of the program is to engage faculty in structured conversations in communities of practice with peers, in which participants advance their knowledge of scholarly approaches to teaching excellence.
+Faculty will learn, practice, and extend foundational teaching skills and articulate a self-development trajectory for subsequent teaching growth.
+The initiative focuses on development of high-impact teaching for faculty in their first three years of teaching at Yale, inclusive of newly hired full-time ladder faculty, as well as lecturers and lectors who hold multi-year appointments or one-year renewable appointments.
 According to the gift indenture, all new faculty who regularly teach Yale College undergraduates are eligible to participate, including those whose primary appointment is in a professional school.
-Led by the CTL Director of Faculty Teaching Initiatives, the goal of the program is to engage faculty in structured conversations in communities of practice with peers, in which participants advance their knowledge of scholarly approaches to teaching excellence.
-Faculty will learn, practice, and extend foundational teaching skills and articulate a self-development trajectory for subsequent teaching growth.

 Completion of the program requires notification of your intent to participate and completion of all of the following components, in no particular order with the exception of the final program portfolio, during a two-year period initiated during the initial three years of hire.
 The components are as follows: